VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You gain a +5 bonus to your initiative rolls.
 - On your first turn in an encounter, you gain a bonus to your speed equal to your base speed.
 This bonus speed may only be used to move directly toward an enemy.
-- If you use this bonus, you grant the same bonus to all allies with a lower initiative roll than you this round.
+- If you use this bonus speed, you grant the same bonus to all allies with a lower initiative roll than you this round.
 An ally that is granted this bonus may only use the additional movement speed to move directly toward you or an enemy.
 - A creature cannot benefit from the speed increase granted by this feat if its current speed is 0.

 ## Combat Reflexes [KeoniKoa]